AdguardTeam/KnowledgeBase/docs/adguard-for-android/overview.md

 - *Custom filters and user rules* allow you to add your own filtering rules and third-party filters to fine-tune ad blocking.
 [Back to filters](#filters)

-- *Userscripts* allow you to use AdGuard Extra to block ads reinjection and extend your browser's functionality.
+- *Userscripts* allow you to install mini-programs that extend the functionality of the browser.
 [Back to userscripts](#userscripts)

+- *AdGuard Extra* allows you to block complex ads and mechanisms that reinject ads to websites.
+[Back to AdGuard Extra](#adguard-extra)

 You can get access to these features by [purchasing a license](https://adguard.com/license.html).
 [How to activate the license](/general/license/activation/#activating-adguard-for-android)